gbade/HiedelbergProject/README.md

 at different times based on a variety of factors, including how much cement is required and what the energy costs for the time are.

 A **schedule** is defined as a collection of scheduled machine run times for a plant.

+> **Important**!
-Schedule items can never overlap.
+> Schedule items can never overlap.
+>
-If there are overlapping schedule items then the entire schedule is invalid.
+> If there are overlapping schedule items then the entire schedule is invalid.

-Here is an example schedule in the form of a gantt chart where the machine run times are organized by the asset they create.
+Here is an example of a schedule in the form of a gantt chart where the machine run times are organized by the asset they create.
 Imagine every `:` is a 15 minute interval

 ```